Structured governance assurance for UK school governing boards.

 Framework Connection

-Element references on every item
+Element references on every substantive item

 Seasonal focus sections